wkurschl/clc3-angular/README.md

 - package.json

 Explanation:
-ad) Dockerfile.
-We build our own custom docker container which provides the necessary node.js environment. ad) app.yaml.
-Instead of using the nodejs environment provided by Google, we use our own custom docker container. ad) package.json.
+- Dockerfile.
+We build our own custom docker container which provides the necessary node.js environment.
+- app.yaml.
+Instead of using the nodejs environment provided by Google, we use our own custom docker container.
+- package.json.
 Since we had dependencies issues when running the code, we moved the two lines "@angular/cli": "1.2.0" and "@angular/compiler-cli": "^4.4.7" from the section devDependencies zu dependencies.

 # AttributeDirectives